HardMax71/Integr8sCode/backend/docs/sse-partitioned-architecture.md

 ## Implementation Details

-The PartitionedSSERouter class serves as the central component of the new architecture.
+The SSEKafkaRedisBridge component serves as the central piece.
 It manages a configurable pool of consumers (defaulting to 10 instances) that operate within a single consumer group.
-The router maintains a dictionary of event buffers, one per active execution, and handles subscription management for SSE connections.
+The bridge deserializes Kafka events and publishes them to Redis channels keyed by execution_id.
+In-process event buffers and per-execution subscriptions have been removed in favor of Redis-only fan-out.

 Event routing occurs through the EventDispatcher pattern.
 Each consumer in the pool has an EventDispatcher configured with handlers that route events to appropriate execution buffers based on the execution_id field.
 The routing logic checks each incoming event for an execution_id, determines if there's an active subscription for that execution, and places the event in the corresponding buffer if one exists.